Tzerrim/TelegrammBot/README.md

 ## TODO
 1. Telegram bot part:
-* Answer commands
+* Notify about events and changes in VK GROUP
-* Notify about events and changes
+* API to add record to DB via Teletgam
 2. VK part:
 * Get data from VK page and send it to Teletgam part
 * In future to post info on commynity wall